Updated June 28, 2021

 Having homeowners insurance is a smart move.
 It can protect against home and property damage caused by fires, lightning strikes, and other covered perils.

-Homeowners coverage may not be enough.
+But a standard homeowners insurance policy coverage may not be enough.
 Hurricanes create high winds, heavy downpours, and storm surge.
 Standard homeowners policies don’t cover flood damage and may require an additional endorsement for windstorm coverage.
+That means you should be prepared to buy a separate policy to protect yourself in addition to your home insurance policy.

 If you live in coastal Texas, storm surge is a significant risk.
 Flooding can be common further inland from a hurricane’s heavy rainfall.
 Homeowners insurance doesn’t cover flood damage, but flood insurance is specifically designed to cover flood losses.